8888/planet-builder/README.md

   - Only manual step was adding the bundle to S3 through the console.
 This should be automated by a pipeline later.
 - [cognito-user-pool](https://registry.terraform.io/modules/lgallard/cognito-user-pool/aws/latest)
   - [AWS Cognito API docs](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_CreateUserPoolClient.html) were useful for determining the values for the fields
+  - Manually provisioned a user through the cognito console